Get a free, no obligation personal loan quote with rates as low as 9.99%

 There are several perks to investing in index funds, but there are also some drawbacks to consider as well.
 Be sure to weigh the pros and cons prior to investing.

-• Good diversification.
+• Diversification.
 You can easily lower your investment portfolio risk with built-in diversification through index funds.
-These investment vehicles allow you to invest a small portion in several companies represented in the market, which can minimize your risk exposure
+These investment vehicles allow you to invest a small portion in several companies represented in the market, which can minimize your risk exposure.

-• Low rewards.
-Since the risk with investing in index funds is very low, so is the potential reward.
+• Lower Rewards.
+Since the risk of investing in index funds is very low, so is the potential reward.
 Generally speaking, reward potential increases with a higher risk.
 This type of investing is more on the conservative side, which means that even though you will build wealth over time, it may not happen as quickly as it could with a more aggressive investment approach.

-• Less control.
+• Less Control.
 Index funds are great for those who like the idea of a set-it-and-forget-it type of investment.
-But those who seek more control over their investments may find index funds frustrating, as being tied to a specific index may feel restrictive.
+However, those who seek more control over their investments may find index funds frustrating, as being tied to a specific index may feel restrictive.

 Where can I buy an index fund?